RealJammy/ctf_framework/project/static/writeup/cyber1/cyber1_actual.md

 euan:$1$6fb42da0e32e07b61c9f0251fe627a9c:1001:1001:::/bin/bash
 ...
 ```
 Wow, so that's gained some interesting features.
-SO reading those XML tags, we have some additional metadata, and we also have what seems to be a file labelled `lastpass_pwd.txtUT`.
+Reading those XML tags, we have some additional metadata, and we also have what seems to be a file labelled `lastpass_pwd.txtUT`.
 We also have a description: `Did I forget to pwd protect the files ... uhhhhhhh`.
 We also gain a hash as well.
 Interesting ....
 Let's take a look at the metadata to see if there's any more useful things.
 ```bash
  euan@euanb26  cyber1  exiftool challenge.jpg
  ...